dracaruss/EKS-Secured-Container-Deployment-with-CI-CD/README.md

 Showing the network policy is enabled.
 <br>

+> [!NOTE]
-*Kubernetes lets you create NetworkPolicy objects all day long regardless of whether anything is enforcing them.
+> *Kubernetes lets you create NetworkPolicy objects all day long regardless of whether anything is enforcing them.
 They just sit there as YAML in the cluster doing nothing.
-Network policies require a CNI plugin that supports enforcement.
+> Network policies require a CNI plugin that supports enforcement.
 On EKS, the VPC CNI can do it but it's off by default.
 AWS made it opt-in because enabling it adds processing overhead to every packet flowing between pods.
 Thats because the CNI then has to check each connection against the policy rules.
 For clusters that don't need network policies, that's wasted overhead.*

-This is actually a common cybersecurity issue in the real world.
+> This is actually a common cybersecurity issue in the real world.
 Teams write network policies, see them in kubectl get networkpolicies, assume they're working, and never test.
 Then during a security audit or pentest someone discovers traffic flows freely between pods that should be blocked.
 That's exactly what this test just showed and demo'd.

 ##